-Footnote 5 - Capital Assets (concluded)
+Footnote 5 - Capital Assets (continued)

-Certain University facilities, including the John W. Porter College of Education, Everett L. Marshall College of Health and Human Services Building, the Pray-Harrold Building and Strong Hall have been financed in whole or in part by State Building Authority ("SBA") bond issues which are secured by a pledge of rentals to be received from the State of Michigan pursuant to lease agreements between the SBA, the State of Michigan, and the University.
-During the lease terms, the SBA will hold title to the respective buildings, the State of Michigan will make all lease payments to the SBA, and the University will pay all operating and maintenance costs.
-At the expiration of the individual leases, the SBA has agreed to sell each building to the University for one dollar.
+Certain institution facilities, including John W. Porter College of Education, Everett L. Marshall College of Health and Human Services Building, the Pray-Harrold Building and Strong Hall have been financed in part by State Building Authority (SBA) bond issuances, which are secured by a pledge of rentals to be received by the State of Michigan pursuant to an arrangement between the SBA, the State of Michigan, and the Institution.
+While the SBA bonds are outstanding, the SBA will hold title to the respective building, although the University has capitalized the building and pays all operating and maintenance costs.
+Once the SBA bonds are fully paid, the SBA will transfer title of the building to the institution.

-The University capitalized \$1,641,797 and \$957,508 as of June 30, 2021 and June 30, 2020, respectively, in interest on 2018A bond projects (including Rec IM and Sill Hall).
+The University capitalized \$1,641,797 as of June 30, 2021 in interest on 2018A bond projects (including Rec IM and Sill Hall).
+The University did not have capitalized interest in fiscal year 2022 due to the adoption of GASB 89.